takyonxxx/HackTvTxRx/README.md

-# HackTvWindows QT 6.6 Library Project
+# HackTvRxTx QT 6.6 Library Project

 This project is a clone of https://github.com/fsphil/hacktv with modifications for building on Windows.